I think you’ll agree with me when I say:

 After reading this article, you will now understand how to identify them.

-If you want to learn more about candlestick patterns, read the following articles below:
+If you want to learn more about all candlestick patterns, read the following articles below: